-Section 1.
-GEN IERAL INFORMATION Introduction System The Ademco via30+ is a microprocessor-based state- of-the-art security control intended for wireless as well as wired zone applications.
-Zones Supported Supports up to 32 zones, in the following configuration: 2 hard wired EOLR "basic" zones.
-Up to 30 expansion zones (wireless and/or additional wired zones) by using an appropriate RF receiver (4281 or 5881 type) or wired expansion module (No. 4219 or 4229).
+Introduction System The VISTA-10 is a microprocessor-based state-of-the-art security control intended for wireless as well as wired zone applications.
+Zones Supported Supports up to 22 zones, in the following configuration: 6 hard wired EOLR "basic" zones.
+Up to 16 RF expansion zones by using an appropriate 5881 type RF receiver (up to 8 with 4281 type).
 Refer to the Zone Characteristics tabulation on the next page for detailed zone information.
-Note: The single 4281/5881 type RF receiver that the Ademco via30+ accommodates, features Spatial Diversity (dual antennas), which virtually eliminates the possibility of "Nulls" and "Dead Spots" within the coverage area.
-Relay Outputs 2 or 4 output relays can be added, to perform pro- grammable actions in response to zone activity or manual entries, by using a No. 4229 Wired Expansion/Relay Module (8 wired zones and 2 output relays) or No. 4204 Relay Module (4 output relays).
+Note: The single 4281/5881 type RF receiver that the VISTA-10 accommodates, features Spatial Diversity (dual antennas), which virtually eliminates the possibility of "Nulls" and "Dead Spots" within the coverage area.
+Relay Outputs 4 output relays can be added, to perform programmable actions in response to zone activity or manual entries, by using a No. 4204 Relay Module.
 Alarm Output Advisory This system includes an alarm output rated at 2 amps.
 Throughout the manual, wherever reference is made to Alarm Output Ratings, they assume a fully charged battery is connected, unless the UL rating is stated.
-The battery is periodically tested automati- cally (approximately every four hours), and if it cannot sustain a load, a low battery message is displayed and can be reported to the central station.
+The battery is periodically tested automatically (approximately every four hours), and if it cannot sustain a load, a low battery message is displayed and can be reported to the central station.
 Programming A No. 5137AD or 6139 Alpha Console is required for programming zones and relay operation, but it need not remain in the system.
 These consoles have digital keypads and 2-line 32 character alphanumeric LCDs (Liquid Crystal Displays).
-Programmed options to establish specific alarm and re- porting features are stored in electrically erasable, non- volatile EEROM memory.
-This means that the unit can be reprogrammed many times (unlike units equipped with PROMs) and that information which has been pro- grammed will not be lost during a complete loss of power.
-In addition, the system can be uploaded, downloaded, or controlled via a computer and Hayes modem (see RE- MOTE PROGRAMMING AND CONTROL on page 32).
-Multiple Consoles Remote Consoles After programming, the system may use one or more 4127 , 4137AD , 5137AD, 6127 , 6128 , 6137 , 6138, or 6139 Consoles.
+Programmed options to establish specific alarm and reporting features are stored in electrically erasable, nonvolatile EEROM memory.
+This means that the unit can be reprogrammed many times (unlike units equipped with PROMs) and that information which has been programmed will not be lost during a complete loss of power.
+In addition, the system can be uploaded, downloaded, or controlled via a computer and Hayes modem (see REMOTE PROGRAMMING AND CONTROL on page 32).
+Multiple Consoles (up to 4) may be used, as long as their total current drain is within the alarm and auxiliary power output limitations described in the SPECIFICATIONS AND ACCESSORIES section.
+Remote Consoles After programming, the system may use one or more 4127, 4137AD, 5137AD, 6127, 6128, 6137, 6138, or 6139 Consoles.
 The underlined models have fixed English status LCDs.
 The others have alphanumeric displays.
 Note: Nos.
-4137AD, 5137AD, 6128, 6137, 6138, and (up to 4) may be used, as long as their total current drain is within the alarm and auxiliary power output limitations de- scribed in the SPECIFICATIONS AND ACCESSORIES section. b139 are Addressable Consoles and must be set to their non-addressable mode (device ID 31).
+4137AD, 5137AD, 6128, 6137, 6138, and 6139 are Addressable Consoles and must be set to their non-addressable mode (device ID 31).
 When wireless is in use, the system may also be armed and disarmed with a wireless keypad (No. 5727/5827) or other 5800 RF button type transmitters (e.g., Nos.
 5801, 5802, 5803, 5827BD).
-Voice Module A No. 4285 Voice Module can be connected to the system.
+Voice Module For more information, see page 14 and field 26 on page 18.
+A No. 4285 Voice Module can be connected to the system.
 It enables Touch-tone telephones to control, and receive messages from, the system remotely.
-Addressable type consoles must be used (not 4127 or 6127) .
+Addressable type consoles must be used (not 4127 or 6127).
+The Voice Module is not Listed for UL installation use.
 User Codes Up to 6 secondary user codes can be assigned by the system's Master code.
-Communication Communication capability (central station reporting, voice module accommodation, etc.) over existing phone lines is provided.
-An output for optional Long Range Radio is also provided.
+Communication Telephone: Communication capability (central station reporting, voice module accommodation, etc.) over existing phone lines is provided.
+Radio: An output for optional Long Range Radio (7720ECP) is also provided.